soedr/soedr.github.com/README.md

 # Summary

-Used [jekyllbootstrap](http://jekyllbootstrap.com) to set up this blog about various things datascience and chatbots.
+Used [jekyllbootstrap](http://jekyllbootstrap.com) to set up this blog about various things data and development.

 ## License